vipperofvip/solarwidget/README.md

 * Mac laptop with Touch Bar
 * BetterTouchTool application installed
-* Your Solaredge API key
+* Your Solaredge API key (You might need to contact your installer for this)

 Installation Instructions
 -------------------------